urnotsimoneqi/BankingSoftware/README.md

 - Implement showing goal detail
 - Implement UI of creating Goal
 - Implement UI of saving money

-### In Progress
-- UI of sharing results to social platform
+- Implement sharing to social platform

+### To Do
+- Inviting friends
-- UI of inviting friends
+- Update the UI of saving money and goal detail
+- Revise some code logic of creating goal

 ## Group Tab
 ### Done